Call For Papers

 • Evaluation and validation of ambient assisted living systems and applications.

-• Activity recognition and behavior analysis.
+• Activity recognition and behavior analysis in A3L environments.

 • Ambient assisted living and chronic disease management.